 Safety And Comfort

-Getting a safe but also comfortable potty toilet is essential.
-To ensure the best comfort we highly recommend you to get a potty seat.
-Lots of children are not capable of balancing themselves on a fully-sized potty.
-Most of them have the fear of falling into the toilet.
-Therefore, getting a potty seat solves that problem and ensures comfortable experience.
+Getting a safe but also comfortable potty training toilet is essential.
+To ensure the best comfort we highly recommend getting a potty seat.
+Lots of children are not capable of balancing themselves on a fully-sized potty, and most of them have a fear of falling into the toilet.
+Therefore, getting a potty seat solves that problem and ensures a comfortable experience.

-It could really come in handy to have a portable and lightweight potty seat.
+Having a portable and lightweight potty seat may really come in handy.
 Most potty seats nowadays are secured tightly to the toilet and have a ladder.
 That is why they are not a perfect suit for use in a public bathroom.
-They also aren’t quite suitable for travelling.
-So, choosing a slim potty seat, for some people, is definitely a must.
+They also aren’t quite suitable for traveling.
+So, choosing a slim potty seat is definitely a must.

 While buying a potty training system, the gender of your child is a very significant factor.
-If you have a boy a potty seat should have a great splash guard.
-It should help prevent the spraying.
+If you have a boy, a potty seat should have a splash guard to help prevent spraying.
 On the other hand, if you have a girl this addition is not necessary.
 However, it could still be useful in case some little splashing occurs.

-One thing still bothers a lot of buyers and that is whether the potty seat should be stylish.
-Some potty training seat models are quite bright and colorful.
-They are also often covered in designs of different cartoon characters.
-That makes the training way more exciting for the children.
-However, there are plenty of potty seats with the classic, traditional design.
-They are a way better option if you want the potty seat to blend in your bathroom.
+One thing many buyers consider is whether the potty seat is stylish or not.
+Some potty training seat models are bright and colorful, often covered in designs of different cartoon characters.
+This makes the training way more exciting for children.
+However, there are plenty of potty seats with a more classic, traditional design, which are a way better option if you want the potty seat to blend in your bathroom.

 Cleaning And Usage

 Potty seats and potty chairs should also be simple and convenient to use.
-Not only that, but it is desirable to find the models that are easy to maintain.
+Not only that, but it’s a good idea to find models that are easy to maintain.
 The potty seats as we have mentioned are way more convenient and easy to keep clean.
 Always make sure to buy a model that doesn’t have difficult-to-clean crannies and nooks.
-Potty toilets with seamless designs are always desirable.

 When it comes to potty training systems, the warranty factor often gets a bit tricky.
-The line between what’s not allowed and what is can get blurry sometimes.
-Dozens of companies offer limited warranties that are marked “at their discretion”.
-That basically means that they will decide whether the potty seat can be exchanged.
+Dozens of companies offer limited warranties marked “at their discretion.”
+That means that they decide whether the potty seat can be exchanged.

 How To Maintain The Potty

-Most potty chairs and potty seats are designed and built with the ease of maintenance in mind.
+Most potty chairs and potty seats are designed and built with ease of maintenance in mind.
 Also, most of them have some type of an insert bowl.
-Those insert bowls often have a lip allowing you to discharge the waste into your standard toilet.
+Insert bowls often have a lip allowing you to discharge waste into your standard toilet.
 Another great maintenance tip is to clean with a disinfectant every day.
-Still, using a traditional bowl cleaner might be too harsh for this type of plastic.
+Keep in mind that using a traditional bowl cleaner might be too harsh for this type of plastic.